PharosVPN

 A pull request, signed off, against the right repo.

-docs/DESIGN.mdfirst.
-If code and the document disagree, the document is wrong — fix it in the same PR. - Component-local changes go to the component's repo.
-Each repo carries a
+• Cross-cutting design changes go to docs/DESIGN.md first.
+If code and the document disagree, the document is wrong — fix it in the same PR.

-docs/proto/.
-No subproject hand-rolls message types. - Status: pre-alpha.
+• Status: pre-alpha.
 The design is locked; the code is scaffolding.
 The most useful contributions right now are stress-testing the architecture by trying to build against it.